uwe-app/website/site/docs/pages/drafts.md

 {{import "header"}}

-Drafts allow you to work on pages but exclude them from release builds.
+Drafts let us work on pages but exclude them from release builds.

 To mark a page as a draft set the `draft` flag in the page front matter: